isabella232/advertising-cloud.en/help/dsp/introduction/features/brand-safety-media-quality.md

 Once you have built a DoubleVerify brand safety segment with the necessary targeting, you can use it within DSP to replicate your post-bid block rules with pre-bid across web environments.

-You can [specify a DoubleVerify segment ID for each advertiser](/help/dsp/admin/advertiser-settings.md), and then optionally [enable or disable Authentic Brand Safety for each placement](/help/dsp/campaign-management/placements/placement-settings.md).
+You can specify a DoubleVerify segment ID for each advertiser<!-- [specify a DoubleVerify segment ID for each advertiser](/help/dsp/admin/advertiser-settings.md) -->, and then optionally [enable or disable Authentic Brand Safety for each placement](/help/dsp/campaign-management/placements/placement-settings.md).
 DSP bills your account for usage for the segment ID.

 For more information about functionality, contact DoubleVerify directly, or contact your Adobe account manager.